Rouslan/NTracer/doc/ntracer.rst

         The light will be added to :py:attr:`global_lights` or :py:attr:`point_lights` according to its type.

-        If the scene has been locked by a :py:class:`.render.Renderer`, this method will raise an exception instead.
+        If the scene has been locked by a renderer, this method will raise an exception instead.

         :param light: An instance of :py:class:`GlobalLight` or :py:class:`PointLight`.